MOHAMEDHALBES/rtfm/developer-apps-publishing/journey.md

 > Until Apple Inc is still man-in-the-middle, gatekeeping code signing and breaking digital chain of trust between you and your end customer; until they have not fulfilled our interoperability request to support code signing certificates of real developers issued by trusted CAs (not just their own CA) and physical keys and Hardware Security Modules, you don't need to sign your IPA package at all, or sign it with adhoc signing identity "-". appdb manages signing automatically on customer level.

-To build your app use this [shell script](#), it will produce IPA file that is ready to be sent to appdb.
+To build your app use [appdb build and sign tools](https://github.com/appdb-official/appdb-build-tools), it will produce IPA file that is ready to be sent to appdb.

 > appdb does not support IPA build numbers.
 To upload new IPA file, increment its version number.